avinashnid/QuicksightAthenaSpectrum/README.md

 ```
 Congratulations, you queried your first S3 file through Amazon Spectrum!

-You can view the details of the queries executed by Spectrum by querying the SVL_S3QUERY system view.
+You can view the amount of data scanned on S3 (scanned bytes/rows) and other details around query execution querying the SVL_S3QUERY system view.
 ```sql
 	select query, segment, slice, elapsed, s3_scanned_rows, s3_scanned_bytes, s3query_returned_rows, s3query_returned_bytes, files
 	from svl_s3query
 	where query = pg_last_query_id()
 	order by query,segment,slice;
 ```
-One of the common use cases for spectrum is to keep the larger fact tables in Amazon S3 and your smaller dimension tables in Amazon Redshift and then perform a join across the data sets in S3 and in Redshift Cluster.
+One of the common use cases for Redshift Spectrum is to keep the larger fact tables in Amazon S3 and your smaller dimension tables in Amazon Redshift and then perform a join across the data sets in S3 and in Redshift Cluster.
 The steps listed
 below depicts the use case -

 18. Create an EVENT table (dimension table) in Redshift.
 Note that this table is internal to Redshift.